mpfthprblmtq/moose/README.md

 ### Packaging the project (Into native MacOSX app)

 Once built, you can run the terminal-commands file to package the app into a .pkg file, which can be used to install the app.
+*Note: I use JavaPackager 10.0.2, I know it has issues with other versions*